noursecode/Lucee-CFML-Boilerplate/README.md

 The boilerplate doesn't do much, but it does demonstrate a few important fundamentals.

-1. How configure your Application.cfc
+1. How to configure your Application.cfc

 2. How to create routes using the index.cfm file